Bareflank/hypervisor/README.md

 - [MicroV](https://github.com/Bareflank/microv): This is the project led by Assured Information Security, Inc. (AIS) the provides a fully functional hypervisor that uses the Bareflank SDK as it's foundation.
-If you are looking for an actual hypervisor, this is the project you are looking for.
+If you are looking for an actual hypervisor and not an SDK, this is the project you are looking for.

 ## **Quick start**
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/bareflank/hypervisor?color=brightgreen)